audiolion/django-behaviors/README.rst

     MyModel.editors.edited_by('Jo')
     >>> [MyModel, MyModel, ...]

-See [Mixing in with Custom Managers](#mixin-in-with-custom-managers) for details on how to mix in this behavior with a custom manager you have that overrides the ``objects`` default manager.
+See .. _Mixing in with Custom Managers: #mixin-in-with-custom-managers for details on how to mix in this behavior with a custom manager you have that overrides the ``objects`` default manager.